-The pastor and/or principal retain the right to amend the handbook at any time and parents will be given notification in a reasonable time when changes are made.
+The pastor and/or principal retain the right to amend the handbook at any time.
 The school administration annually reviews the handbook for updating.
-Ad hoc due dates and exclusion days may change upon need and committees may be formed to address all suggested updates.
+Ad hoc due dates and exclusion days may change upon need.

 HANDBOOK INTERPRETATIONS

 Interpretation of the provisions made in the St. Thomas the Apostle Handbook is made according to the discretion of the pastor and the principal.
 The pastor and the principal reserve the right to make any and all decisions on the application of the policies outlined in the handbook to concrete situations as they occur.